Now Available: 2019 MIPS Performance Feedback and Final Score

 Have you completed participation in the Kentucky Medicaid EHR Incentive Program?

 (Feb.
 1, 2018) Are you wondering what to do next?
 Eligible hospitals (EHs) and critical access hospitals (CAHs) are eligible to participate in the Kentucky Medicaid EHR Incentive Program a maximum of three years.
 While eligible professionals (EPs) are eligible to participate a maximum of six years.
 Once a provider has completed all eligible years of participation, you are no longer required to submit an attestation to the Kentucky Medicaid EHR Incentive Program.
 However, providers are encouraged to participate in other programs available.

-The Quality Payment Program (QPP) helps providers focus on care quality and making patients heathier.
+The Quality Payment Program (QPP) helps providers focus on care quality and making patients healthier.
 QPP also ends the sustainable growth rate formula and gives the provider new tools, models and resources to help give their patients the best possible care.
 Providers may select to participate in the advanced alternative payment models (APMs) or the merit-based incentive payment system (MIPS).
 If you participate in an advanced APM, through Medicare Part B you may earn an incentive payment for participating in an innovative payment model.
 If you participate in MIPS, you will earn a performance-based payment adjustment.
-To check your participation status and for more information, providers can visit the website.
+To check your participation status and for more information, providers can visit the CMS website.

 Help Stop Information Blocking

 (Aug.
 11, 2016) -The Department of Health and Human Services is working to identify and stop instances of information blocking.
-Information blocking (or data blocking) occurs when individuals or entities (healthcare providers or IT vendors as example) knowingly and unreasonably interfere with the exchange or use of electronic health information.
+Information blocking (or data blocking) occurs when individuals or entities (healthcare providers or IT vendors as an example) knowingly and unreasonably interfere with the exchange or use of electronic health information.
 Read more information regarding helping to stop information blocking.
 Help stop information blocking by reporting information blocking.